MarcoDVisser/CV/Markdown/MarcoDVisser_CurriculumVitea_09-29-2015.md

     October 2015, Lunteren.
 Speeding Up Ecological and Evolutionary Computations in R; Essentials of High Performance Computing for Biologists.
 Organizer.
+:   **Speaker** at the at the Ecological Society of America Annual
+    Meeting 2015.
+August 2015, Baltimore.
+Differential effects of lianas on population growth rates of tropical forest trees.
 :   **Workshop** at the at the Ecological Society of America Annual
     Meeting 2015.
 August 2015, Baltimore.
 Demography in a Continuous
     World: New Advances in Integral Projection Models (IPMs).